 (j) If an agency disagrees with the survey findings citing a violation or condition-level deficiency, the agency may request IDR to refute the violation or deficiency.

-(1) DADS does not grant an agency's request for IDR if:
+(1) HHSC does not grant an agency's request for IDR if:

-(A) DADS cited the violation or deficiency at the agency's immediately preceding survey; and
+(A) HHSC cited the violation or deficiency at the agency's immediately preceding survey; and

-(B) DADS cited the violation or deficiency again, with no new findings.
+(B) HHSC cited the violation or deficiency again, with no new findings.

 (2) To request IDR, an agency must: